chillahwhale/TwitterAnalysis_CampFire-2018/README.md

 - [Sources and References](#Sources-and-References)

 # Repo Organization
 - *Datasets:* includes source and cleaned datasets used to model.
-Further detail [below](#Data-Summary)
+See [below](#Data-Summary) for data description.
 - *Code:* includes project code.
 For this project all code is in Jupyter Notebooks:
-	- *00_Preprocessing.* copy description included at the top of the notebook
+	- *00_Data-Collection.* data scraped with [GetOldTweets3 API](#https://github.com/Mottl/GetOldTweets3)
-  - *01_EDA.* copy description included at the top of the notebook
+  - *01_dictionarybuilding.* some feature engineering inlcuding: more precise location data, sentiment analysis, classifying tweets as during fire or not.
-  - *02_Modeling.* copy description included at the top of the notebook
+  - *02_sentiment.* copy description included at the top of the notebook
-- *Presentation_name.* This is the deck used for the project presentation, delivered on DATE to AUDIENCE.
+  - *03_kMeans.* model for k-Means clustering.
-- Any other aspects of repo, including: assets, resources/references, etc.
+- *CampFire2018-presentation.pdf.* this is the deck used for the project presentation, delivered on 5/15/20 to General Assembly students and instructors.

 # Problem Statement
 *Insert problem statement*